In the first blog in this series we talked about the need to consider (even if briefly) your organisation’s ambition around VR.

 We looked at how there’s a huge spectrum of options available, each complementary to the other, but no one that’s the outright winner in all scenarios.
 We finished by picking up on the idea that, whatever the option, a successful VR set-up is about marrying a number of technological dimensions together in a way that allows your intended users to work naturally in a manner that best fits their context, immediate requirements and expectations.
 In order to explore that in a little more depth, this blog will look at the technology behind every successful VR deployment.

-In fact, it goes farther than that.
+In fact, it goes further than that.
 It’s not just about making sure you’ve chosen the right body shape, sufficient suspension travel, transmission ratios etc., it’s also about the experience of driving and the ability of that car to take you places.
 The same is true of an effective VR system and while it becomes more important the larger the system you’re considering, you still need to bear it in mind if you’re considering a basic PC/HMD type set up.
 In this case, you’re more able to compensate and adjust if you get it wrong, but better again to have thought about the user experience and objectives up front.

 The Software/Engine, drives the graphics, takes input from the input devices and tracking, and also provides the platform or environment for you to develop your 3D scene.